YellowMinionPlannet/Notes/Udemy_ColtSteele_JS.md

 - for creating smooth animations, instead of giving it a fixed interval, which is usually 60frames/second fixed, to perform, the animation will be triggered as the page got repainted.

-An example of fixed interval animation vs. requestAnimationFrame
+An example of fixed interval animation vs. requestAnimationFrame:
+Description:
+we have to div that rotates
 ```js
 const boxInterval = document.getElementById("boxInterval");
 const boxAnimationFrame = document.getElementById("boxAnimationFrame");